omscse/javascript-data-structures/README.md

-# Collection Of Data Structures implemented in JavaScript
+# Collection of Data Structures implemented in JavaScript

 [Priority Queue](#priority-queue)